pixelatedk/predicting-VL-outbreaks/README.md

-how can we use predictive modelling and computational biology to predict any future outbreak of NTDs (Neglected Tropical Diseases)? we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.
+how can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?

+we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.

 our three-tier solution: